John Joseph of Austria: Military career

-Even so, he might not have lost the confidence of his father, if Queen Mariana, mother of the sickly Infante Charles, the only surviving legitimate son of the king, had not regarded him with distrust and dislike.
-Don John was removed from command and sent to his command at Consuegra.
+Even so, he might not have lost the confidence of his father, if Queen Mariana, mother of the sickly Prince of Asturias Charles, the only surviving legitimate son of the King, had not regarded him with distrust and dislike.
+Don John was removed from command and sent to his estate at Consuegra.

 Opposition to Queen Mariana of Spain

 After the death of Philip IV in 1665, Don John became the recognized leader of the opposition to the government of Philip's widow, the regent.
 She and her favourite, the German Jesuit Juan Everardo Nithard, seized and put to death one of his most trusted servants, Don Jose Malladas.

 Don John, in return, put himself at the head of a rising of Aragon and Catalonia, which led to the expulsion of Nithard on 25 February 1669.
 Don John was, however, forced to content himself with the viceroyalty of Aragon.
-In 1677, the queen mother aroused universal opposition by her shameless favour for Fernando de Valenzuela.
-Don John was able to drive her from court, and establish himself as prime minister.
+In 1677, the queen mother aroused universal opposition by her favour for Fernando de Valenzuela.
+Don John was able to drive her from court and establish himself as prime minister.
 Great hopes were entertained for his administration, but it proved disappointing and short; Don John died, perhaps by poison, on 17 September 1679.